COVID-19 Alert Level Change

 Dear Skidmore Community,

-With that in mind, I want to highlight key changes to be aware of that take effect in Level 3:
+With that in mind, I want to highlight some key activities and services that will resume in Level 2:

 - Dining Services, the Post Office, the Skidmore Shop, Health Services and Information Technology will return to regular operations.